-The admissions application for the 2014-2015 academic year is available here.
+View the admissions application for the 2014-2015 academic year.
 The application deadline is March 1, 2014.
 Applications recieved after March 1 will be reviewed on a space-available basis.
 Applications are accepted on a rolling basis until the program is full.
 For maximum scholarship consideration, apply by December 1, 2013.
 For transfer and "transition" (UC transfer) students, the priority deadline is March 1, 2014.

 Due to the sequential nature of the curriculum, students are only accepted for the fall semester.
 Portfolios are not a component of the admissions application.

 The academic credentials of applicants seeking admission to the School of Planning vary each year.
 The freshman class profile for the School of Planning is based on the middle 50 percent of the 2013 entering freshman class:

 - GPA: 3.000 - 3.64

 - SAT: N/A

 - Average Class Rank: Top 31.1%